 To kick it off, let’s take a look at “Common Knowledge,” by A. E. Decker and published in The Sockdolager.
-This story does so many things so well that it’s hard to know where to begin analyzing it, but I think they all boil down to an incredible attention to detail.
+This story does so many things skillfully that I’m not sure where to begin analyzing it, but I think its strengths all boil down to an incredible attention to detail.

 Although you might be tempted (like me) to assume the main character is the stock Noyes highwayman, that assumption won’t last more than a few sentences into the story.
 Each character has a strong sense of individuality, even the ones who only get mentioned in passing.
 (Left nostril guy is my favorite of that bunch.)
 Decker clearly spent a lot of time on them, and the effect is well worth it.
 This world lives and breathes.

 It’s also fun.
-I don’t think I can overemphasize that.
-Very few authors capture the sense of playful fun with others that most of us have to at least some degree in our lives.
+I cant overemphasize that.
+Very few authors are able to so perfectly capture the playful absurdity of everyday life.
 To them, everything is always important, but sometimes the most important moments of all are the mundane ones.
 Think of how hard Joss Whedon had to try to work the farmhouse scene into Avengers 2 and you’ll see what I mean.
 Fun is hard to capture on paper, but it’s essential to life, and Decker nails it.